-This Plan is a comprehensive amendment to the approved and adopted Master Plan of Highways within Montgomery County and the approved and adopted 2005 Countywide Bikeways Functional Master Plan.
-It also amends the approved and adopted 1998 Countywide Park Trails Plan, as amended, as well as On Wedges and Corridors, the General Plan for the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended.
+The text and maps of this amendment are intended to make agreed upon solutions consistent with the County's relevant master plans.
+It is a comprehensive amendment to the approved and adopted Master Plan of Highways within Montgomery County, and the approved and adopted 2005 Countywide Bikeways Functional Master Plan.
+It also amends the approved and adopted 1998 Countywide Park Trails Plan, as well as On Wedges and Corridors, the General Plan for the Maryland-Washington Regional District in Montgomery and Prince George's Counties, as amended.

-It changes the alignment of certain segments of the shared-use path identified as SP-40 in the Countywide Bikeways Functional Master Plan (CBFMP).
-It also alters the ICC roadway alignment and interchanges to reflect the selected highway alternative now under construction.
-The proposed amendments to the CBFMP delete sections of SP 40 through the most environmentally sensitive portions of stream valley parks and the US 29 interchange.
-The amendment also proposes changes to the Countywide Park Trails Plan to provide connections that serve recreational and transportation purposes, including hiking and equestrian uses, in the Northwest Branch and Upper Paint Branch Stream Valley Parks.
+This Plan Amendment recommends select changes to the shared-use path identified as SP-40 in the Countywide Bikeways Functional Master Plan (CBFMP) by recommending changes to the ICC roadway alignment and interchanges to reflect the selected highway alternative now under construction.
+The proposed amendments to the CBFMP delete certain sections of SP-40 through the most environmentally sensitive portions of stream valley parks and the US 29 interchange.
+The amendment also proposes changes to the Countywide Park Trails Plan to provide connections that serve recreational andtransportation purposes, including hiking and equestrian uses, in the Northwest Branch and Upper Paint Branch Stream Valley Parks.
 Amendments to the Master Plan of Highways include adding a partial interchange at Briggs Chaney Road, revising limits of Midcounty Highway and its interchange with the ICC, and revising the ICC alignment to reflect Rock Creek Option C (with Olde Mill Run Grade Separation) and to reflect Northwest Branch Option A.